mklarqvist/tomahawk/README.md

 Genotypic data is efficiently compressed by exploiting intrinsic genetic properties and we describe algorithms to directly query, manipulate, and explore this jointly compressed representation in-place.
 Genotypic vectors are represented as fixed-width run-length encoded (RLE) objects.
 This encoding scheme is generally superior to dynamic-width encoding approaches in terms of iteration speed but inferior in terms of compressibility.
 The primitive type of RLE entries is fixed across a file and is determined contextually depending on the total number of samples.

 We describe efficient algorithms to calculate genome-wide linkage disequilibrium for all pairwise alleles/genotypes in large-scale cohorts.
-In order to achieve speed, Tomahawk combines two efficient algorithms that exploit different concepts: 1) low genetic diversity and 2) large memory registers on modern processors.
+In order to achieve speed, Tomahawk combines three efficient algorithms that exploit different concepts: 1) low genetic diversity and 2) large memory registers on modern processors.
 The first algorithm directly compares RLE entries from two vectors.
-The other transforms RLE entries to uncompressed bit-vectors and use machine-optimized SIMD-instructions to directly compare two such bit-vectors.
-This second algorithm also exploits the relatively low genetic diversity within species using implicit heuristics.
-Both algorithms are embarrassingly parallel and have been successfully tested on datasets with up to 10 million individuals using thousands of cores on hundreds of machines using the [Wellcome Trust Sanger Institute](http://www.sanger.ac.uk/) compute farm.
+The second transforms RLE entries to uncompressed bit-vectors and use machine-optimized SIMD-instructions to directly compare two such bit-vectors.
+The third algorithm computes summary statistics only.
+The second algorithm also exploits the relatively low genetic diversity within species using implicit heuristics.
+All algorithms are embarrassingly parallel and have been successfully tested on datasets with up to 10 million individuals using thousands of cores on hundreds of machines using the [Wellcome Trust Sanger Institute](http://www.sanger.ac.uk/) compute farm.

 The current format specifications (v.0) for `TWK`,`TWO`, and `LD` are available [TWKv0](spec/TWKv0.pdf)